alisterscott/alisterscott.github.io/Automatede2eTesting/AllThingsTestingBrisbaneMeetup.md

++---
-# All Things Testing Brisbane Presentation
++title: “All Things Testing Brisbane Presentation” +---

-# 🎭 Playwright for Automated API and Web Testing 🎭
+## 🎭 Playwright for Automated API and Web Testing 🎭

 <nav>
   <h4>Table of Contents</h4>